dunnkers/ember-polymer/README.md

 ## Usage

-For any other custom element, you will have to first install it through bower. e.g.
+For any custom element, you will have to first install it through bower. e.g.

 `bower install PolymerElements/paper-button --save`